Josh-Joseph/starcluster-tools/README.md

 3. Select "[2] Write config template to /home/user/.starcluster/config"

-4. Replace your .starcluster/config file with the config file from the repo
+4. Replace your .starcluster/config file with the config file from this git repo

 5. Enter your AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and CLUSTER_USER